davidpagnon/Sports2D/README.md

-'do_ik': ["", "do inverse kinematics. false if not specified"], 'use_augmentation': ["", "Use LSTM marker augmentation. false if not specified"], 'use_contacts_muscles': ["", "Use model with contact spheres and muscles. false if not specified"], 'close_to_zero_speed_m': ["","Sum for all keypoints: about 50 px/frame or 0.2 m/frame"], 'multiperson': ["", "multiperson involves tracking: will be faster if set to false. true if not specified"], 'tracking_mode': ["", "sports2d or rtmlib. sports2d is generally much more accurate and comparable in speed. sports2d if not specified"],
+'do_ik': ["", "do inverse kinematics. false if not specified"], 'use_augmentation': ["", "Use LSTM marker augmentation. false if not specified"], 'use_contacts_muscles': ["", "Use model with contact spheres and muscles. false if not specified"], 'participant_mass': ["", "mass of the participant in kg or none.
+Defaults to 70 if not provided.
+No influence on kinematics (motion), only on kinetics (forces)"], 'close_to_zero_speed_m': ["","Sum for all keypoints: about 50 px/frame or 0.2 m/frame"], 'multiperson': ["", "multiperson involves tracking: will be faster if set to false. true if not specified"], 'tracking_mode': ["", "sports2d or rtmlib. sports2d is generally much more accurate and comparable in speed. sports2d if not specified"],